 Stock trading involves the price prediction of equities.
 Forex trading attempts to profit from the moves in currency exchange rates.
 While it is true that currencies are less volatile than share prices, leveraged trading can increase potential forex profit enabling it to be traded alone or as a part of a diversified portfolio.

-In this post, we’re going to discuss what forex is and how it compares to stock trading.
+In this post, we will discuss what forex is and how it compares to stock trading.

 Foreign exchange, or “forex”, and stocks are two of the most popular investment choices.
-They both offer the potential for profits but each comes with their unique characteristics and risks.
+They both offer the potential for profits, but each comes with unique characteristics and risks.

-Please see the summarized table where each item will be expanded on below.
+Please see the summarized table where each item will be expanded below.